 Creativity is in high demand these days.
-Whether you need to be more creative for your work or for your passion projects, there are certain habits that can unlock the creative beast inside you.
+Whether you need to be more creative for your work or for your passion projects, there are certain habits that can unlock the creative genius inside you.

 5 Simple Habits That Will Make You A Creative Genius